Write for a fast growing Philosophical space which aims to elicit discussion and debate on matters of the universe.

-New to Philosophy readers have no pre -existing understanding of the jargon you are using.
+New to Philosophy readers have no pre-existing understanding of the terminology you are using.
 Using it will likely confuse them.
 Instead, we are looking for inspiring, easy to access useful information that can be understood quickly and easily.

 c) Fields of Work.

 We welcome articles from a range of fields.
-But we are predominantly looking for articles in relation to Philosophy, Psychology or the natural sciences.
+But we are predominantly looking for articles in relation:

-Submitting a pre — published one will lead it to become listed in accordance with their pre-existing date, rather than automatically being featured at the top of our page.
+Submitting a pre-published article will lead it to become listed in accordance with their pre-existing date, rather than automatically being featured at the top of our page.

 Upon uploading your article, you are committing to it remaining published on our page.
-Removing it without contacting us first is a direct violation of our rules, and you will be removed as an official contributor to The Apeironand all future articles will be rejected.
+Removing it without contacting us first is a direct violation of our rules, and you will be removed as a contributor to The Apeiron and all future articles will be rejected.

-We are an independent, student run blog.
-For this reason, we aim to respond to all enquiries within 7 days.
+We are an independent, student-run blog.
+For this reason, we aim to respond to all enquiries within 3 working days.

 However, during our Exam season, emails will take less priority and thus will take longer for us to respond.
 If this is the case, you will receive an automated email informing you that we have received your request and will respond to it shortly.